Sydney, ANZAC and Glebe Island Bridges, Sydney - photo Marghanita |

 Lifestyle

-Human issues also need to be considered such as litter, smoking, noise, use of common areas, security and safety of person and property, use of toxic materials, garden vegetation and garbage management - separation of recycling and composting.
+Human issues also need to be considered such as littering, smoking, noise, use of common areas, security and safety of person and property, use of toxic materials, garden vegetation and garbage management - separation of recycling and composting.

 Author: Marghanita da Cruz